lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 ## Man-in-the-Middle Attacks

-To mitigate risk associated with this class of attack, the client must properly validate the signature on the response.
+To mitigate risk associated with this class of attack, the client MUST properly validate the signature on the response.

 The use of signed responses in OCSP serves to authenticate the identity of the OCSP responder and to verify that it is authorized to